jmfederico/TamperMonkey-scripts/README.md

-# TamperMonkey Scripts
+# Userscripts
-A collection of TamperMonkey scripts that make my life easier.
+A collection of Userscripts that make my life easier.